MaggieJian/Final-AI-Coursework/README.md

 <img width="1168" alt="Screenshot 2024-05-12 at 13 07 34" src="https://github.com/MaggieJian/Final-AI-Coursework/assets/160494175/76c7ef37-ad08-42f6-b668-6b0840328486">

-For the coorodinates [name them], 4 co-located images from the satellite were found.

 Here is an example of a polygon with 4 collocated satellite images
 <img width="1036" alt="Screenshot 2024-05-10 at 20 04 43" src="https://github.com/MaggieJian/Final-AI-Coursework/assets/160494175/15694c72-e2c2-45a3-9f91-bc677c89fcd5">